haskell-miso/miso-presentation/README.md

 # :ramen: miso

-> This was a presentation given on `miso` in Seattle in 2018 at AWS
+> This is a presentation that was given on `miso` in Seattle in 2018 at AWS

 A tasty haskell web framework